7 Reasons Why Myrrh Essential Oil Is Good For You

 Keeps Bacteria Away

 Myrrh essential oil can help with the healing of wounds because it reduces pain and inflammation and has an antimicrobial effect.
 One study took a close look at women who had an episiotomy and a vaginally delivery, and who also used a sitz bath with myrrh oil.
 It shows that the sitz bath with myrrh oil helps heal the perineum by keeping certain types of bacteria, such as Escherichia coli, away.

 Many people also use myrrh essential oil for the treatment of common wounds.
 Those wounds are unlikely to be infected due to the use of the oil.
 Tetanus will also become a rare problem.

 Many people have a difficult time dealing with congestion.
 It is a problem that can lead to chronic coughing.
 Myrrh essential oil makes it easy to care for this problem.

 Excess phlegm and mucus are removed from the body, thanks to the properties of myrrh essential oil.
-It can also reduce the possibility for mucus deposition and related issues.
-Some of the issues that can be reduced include a problem with breathing, congestion, a heavy feeling in the chest and coughing.
+It can also reduce the possibility of mucus deposition and related issues.
+Some of the problems that can be addressed include breathing problem, congestion, a heavy feeling in the chest, and coughing.

 Treats Both Wounds and Ulcers

 The white blood cells tend to function better when myrrh essential oil is used.
 Those white blood cells have a healing effect on wounds.
-In addition, myrrh can decrease the possibility for ulcers and if you do have ulcers, they tend to heal more quickly according to a study from the Journal of ImmunoToxicology, published in 2010.
+Also, myrrh can decrease the possibility for ulcers, and if you do have this condition, they tend to heal more quickly according to a study from the Journal of ImmunoToxicology, published in 2010.

 Many people use myrrh essential oil because it is an antiseptic and a fungicide.
 Common fungal infections, such as ringworm or athlete's foot may be reduced when you apply the oil directly to the area.
 Even minor wounds and scrapes can benefit by the reduced likelihood of infection.